Court Ordered Payments

 Fines and Restitution

-Individuals who are sentenced by this Court on criminal charges will be ordered make fine and restitution payments through this office.
+Individuals who are sentenced by this Court on criminal charges will be ordered to make fine and restitution payments through this office.
 Restitution and fine payments are normally processed within one working day of receipt.

 Monies collected on writs of garnishment issued pursuant to an order filed in this court will be held for ten days before the funds are sent to the garnishor.